oren/aws-solution-architect-associate/cloud-guru.md

 * Under Configure Instance add bash script when creating the EC2:

   #!/bin/bash
+  yum install httpd -y
   yum update -f yum
-  install httpd -y
+  aws s3 cp s3://oren-website/index.html /var/www/html
   service httpd start
   chkconfig httpd on
-  aws s3 cp s3://oren-website/index.html /var/www/html

 * allow ssh and port 80 to the world.

 ### Instance Metadata
-* Create EC2 and role with S3AdminAccess and attach that role to the EC2.
+* Create EC2 and role with S3AdminAccess for EC2s and attach that role to the EC2.
 SSH to the EC2.
 * curl http://169.254.169.254/latest/meta-data/ # returns a bunchof metadata
 * curl http://169.254.169.254/latest/meta-data/public-ipv4  # returns the public ip

 ### Launch Configuration & auto scaling groups
+* Create S3 bucket.
+Add index.html and healcheck.html to this bucket.
+* Create a role that allows EC2 AmazonS3FullAccess
+* Create classic load balancer
+* Create launch configuration.
+Asign it the role you created above.
+* Create Autoscaling group